Make an informed decision when choosing new windows for your home, with these ten tips.

 From the free consultation, to measuring, to the selection of color and material, and more—when you work with us, you’ll be helped every step of the way.
 We also provide a one-stop resource for turn-key projects, including timeline management, material measurement, permit handling and ordering.
 We’ll work with you every step of the way to ensure that the window replacement job is completed correctly.
 When it’s complete, we will continue to service and warranty the work.
-After all, we’ve been serving customers like you for over 125 years!
 Take a look at our ten tips for buying new windows.

-No matter the climate, a great deal of energy can transfer through your windows—and wind can end up increasing the size of your energy bill.
-By selecting energy efficient windows that feature double panes, insulated glass and efficient seals, you can save big on your energy bills in the long run.
+Any time there’s a hole in the wall of your house, heat and cold can move through it.
+An energy-efficient window minimizes that energy transfer.
+By selecting windows that feature double panes, insulated glass and efficient seals, you can save big on your energy bills in the long run.

 3. Familiarize Yourself with the Window Installation Process

-Make sure you fully understand what will be included when having your windows replaced.
-Does your contractor remove masonry, replace and trim?
-How are the windows removed and replaced?
-What kind of caulking is used?
-What if your windows are non-standard sizes or types?
+Make sure you fully understand what’s included when you have your windows replaced.
+Does your contractor remove masonry or siding?
+Replace interior and exterior trim?
 Will they clean up when the window installation is done?

 8. Be Aware of Warranties and After-Sale Service

 One of the most important elements of new windows is the service you receive after the home installation is complete.
 Does your contractor offer a standard warranty?
 Does your window installation include product, labor and parts?
 Is there an extended warranty?
 What does it include?
 How long does it last?
 What does it cost?
 How are service calls requested?

 Though window performance matters, the ease of maintenance is just as important.
 Does the windows feature tilt-in sashes that allow you to clean the outside from the inside?

 10. Don’t Base Your Decision on Price Alone